Schools are awarded Silver, Gold or Platinum Artsmark, based on their achievements.

-Schools will be informed of the outcome of their submissions by the end of the following academic term after the Case Study deadline.
+Schools will be informed of the outcome of their submissions by the end of the following academic term.
 An Artsmark Award is valid for two years, to maintain Artsmark status you should re-register before it expires and start working towards your next award.

 See which schools in your area are on their Artsmark journey.

-Take a look at who is on the Artsmark Levelling Panel
+Take a look at who our Artsmark assessors are:

 Dame Reena Keeble DBE, EdD

 Reena is a retired primary Head Teacher with 22 years’ experience.
 She has a proven track record in leading an outstanding school and offering school to school support, coaching future leaders, curriculum design and pedagogy.
 Until her retirement Reena was a National Leader of Education (NLE) and her school was designated as a National Support School.
 Reena has also acted as an Executive Head Teacher and was awarded a doctorate in Educational Leadership and Management in 2007.
 In 2011, she was appointed as a Dame Commander of the British Empire (DBE) for her services to education.
 For five years Reena chaired the Primary Headteachers’ Reference Group at the Department for Education and she has worked on developing policy at both local and national levels.

 As a freelance consultant, David specialises in research and evaluation in the arts and education sectors.
 With a longstanding interest in education programmes that are designed to unlock the creative potential of young people, David has contributed to a range of studies that seek to explore new methods of measuring and valuing creative development in schools.
 From 2012-2014, David was the Director of Research for the sector skills council Creative and Cultural Skills.
 In the earlier years of his career, David was the Head of Research at the British Film Institute.
 David is presently a member of the Cultural Learning Alliance and an associate of the Royal Society of Arts.